jkata7/CS128H_Final_Security-Cypher/README.md

-## CS128H_Final_Security-Cypher
+# CS128H_Final_Security-Cypher

 Group Name: (Team)^2
 Group members:
 Jiri Kataman-Kustwan(jkata7)
 Naren Suresh(narens4)

-## Project Introduction:
+# Project Introduction:

 Our Goal is to help make comminucation more efficent, and safer by desging an algorithim that creates a cypher for a secret message.
+In rust,
+## Technical Overview

-# CheckPoint One:
+## CheckPoint One:
+Designing then implementing nessicary framework functions for Encryption

-# CheckPoint Two:
+## CheckPoint Two:
+Testing and additional functions for reversing the encryption proccess

 ## List of Possible Challenges:
 -We will need to develops skills in relation to using github commands